aurora-opensource/au/docs/discussion/concepts/index.md

 # Generic Concepts

 This section discusses concepts about units libraries generally.
-These are generally things you might not have thought of on your own, but which can be really useful for using the library more effectively.
+Some may be more precise formulations of principles that most users know intuitively, such as [Arithmetic Operations](./arithmetic.md).
+Others may be novel innovations which originated with Au, but would enhance _any_ units library, such as [Zero](./zero.md).
+From A to Z, all will sharpen your thinking and help you use units libraries more effectively.

 - **[Arithmetic Operations](./arithmetic.md)**.
 Find out about the two kinds of math you can do with quantities, and learn a simple rule for reasoning about the results of products and